claraherscu/claraherscu.github.io/_posts/2021-11-09-Inter-modality-Image-Registration-with-pyANTs.markdown

 > **Note**: to create the overlay images I padded the MRI to match the shape of the CT, normalized each image to range [0, 255] (uint8) and then created the overlay image `overlay = np.ubyte(0.7*img1 + 0.3*img2)`

 **OK, so let's do this!**
-I'll perform the egistration in two steps:
+I'll perform the registration in two steps:
 1. Calculating the transformation parameters
 2. Applying the parameters to `moving_series`